 How common is the problem?

-Currently, lab reports state the target range for blood levels of vitamin D is 50-150nmol/L, yet recent research clearly points to a level of 80-100nmol/L being the minimum required for optimal functioning of the vitamin.
+- Currently, lab reports state the target range for blood levels of vitamin D is 50-150nmol/L, yet recent research suggests 75-125nmol/L is the ideal range for optimal functioning of the vitamin.

-Bearing in mind that the following statistics relating to deficiency are based on a cut-off point of 50, the true deficiency figures could be a lot higher.
 Inadequacy has been reported in approximately 36 per cent of otherwise healthy young adults and up to 57 per cent of general medicine patients (in the United States).
 Eighty-seven per cent of pregnant women in New Zealand had levels below 50 (61 per cent were below 25!); these figures are not confined to veiled women or women with dark skin.
-In a New Zealand outpatients clinic, 78 per cent of patients were below the reference range and 22 per cent of these had moderate to severe deficiency (less than 25), approximately 50 per cent of school children (age fi ve to 14 years) were below the lower limit threshold.
+In a New Zealand outpatients clinic, 78 per cent of patients were below the reference range and 22 per cent of these had moderate to severe deficiency (less than 25), approximately 50 per cent of school children (age five to 14 years) were below the lower limit threshold.
+Bearing in mind that those statistics relating to deficiency are based on a cut-off point of 50, so true deficiency figures could be a lot higher.

 Dietary sources of Vitamin D

 Note, all of the above are from animal sources.
 However, some vitamin D-enriched foods such as rice milk are also available.
 The DV for vitamin D in this chart is 400IU for adults which is by current research, very low.
-If you totally avoid the sun, recent research indicates you need about 4000 units of vitamin D a day!
+If you totally avoid the sun, you may need about 4000 units of vitamin D a day!
 Which means you can’t get enough vitamin D from milk (unless you drink 40 glasses a day) or from a multi-vitamin (unless you take about 10 tablets a day), neither of which is recommended.
 Our practitioners are experts in figuring out your individual needs.

 Most of us produce about 20,000 units of vitamin D after about 20 minutes of summer sun.
 This is about 100 times more vitamin D than the daily Recommended Dietary Intake (RDI).
 If you don’t get vitamin D from sunshine the way Mother Nature intended, you need to take supplemental vitamin D3.
 Just how much depends on what your levels currently are, but you can be sure that they’re low if you’ve been avoiding the sun.